sujatanayak/cybersecurity/README.md

 # cybersecurity
 ## Automated ELK Stack Deployment

+The files in this repository were used to configure the network depicted below.
 ![azure elk project](https://github.com/sujatanayak/cybersecurity/blob/main/Diagram/Elk_project.drawio.png?raw=true)

-The files in this repository were used to configure the network depicted below.

-!TODO update path (Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the __playbook___ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yml file may be used to install only certain pieces of it, such as Filebeat or metricbeat

   - _TODO: Enter the playbook file._

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use